List of For All Mankind characters: Aleida Rosales

 Aleida Rosales, the daughter of an illegal immigrant who is fascinated by space and was later mentored by Margo.
 Her father Octavio settled with her in Houston after the death of her mother.
 He worked as a janitor for NASA to help satisfy her interest in space.
 After her father is deported to Mexico after being initially suspected of spying for the Soviet Union, she was homeless from many years.
 She joined NASA as an engineer primarily to maintain her residency status, where she clashed with other employees due to her stubbornness, notably with Bill Strausser, a veteran mission controller, who temporarily quit his job after she called him "Peanut" in reference to an embarrassing episode in his past.
 Margo then forced her to apologize to Bill, after which he returned to NASA and the two became friends.
-By 1992, she was married to Victor Diaz, had a son, Javi, and was reunited with her father.
-However, her father showed signs of dementia, which she was unwilling to acknowledge.
+By 1992, she was married to Victor Diaz, had a son, Javier, and was reunited with her father.
+The couple later also had a daughter, Graciana.
+Her father however showed signs of dementia, which she was unwilling to acknowledge.
 By 1994, she became Flight Director and directed NASA's Mars mission, Sojourner–1.
 She finds out about Margo's connection to the Soviets, which leads to the FBI starting an investigation despite her personal objections.
 After surviving the bombing of the Johnson Space Center by anti-NASA conspiracy theorists, she suffered severe post-traumatic stress disorder, causing her to take several months' leave of absence before resigning.
 She eventually partnered up with Kelly Baldwin to pursue private funding for a delayed NASA project, which led to the restoration of Dev Ayesa as CEO of Helios Aerospace.